Shipton Bellinger Primary School

 The ways that our learners develop as readers will vary depending on their age.
 They will begin their reading journey at Shipton by sharing stories, enjoying rhymes and songs and exploring picture books.
 Small group book talk, 1:1 reading and direct skills teaching will later lead to whole-class shared reading and using books for independent research and analysis.

 Some areas of the curriculum, such as phonics are taught using carefully structured, linear schemes.
-Please see the information below regarding how phonics is taught at Shipton Bellinger Primary School.
-Other parts of the curriculum, such as comprehension are revisited time and time again across your child's whole school learning journey.
+Please see the information above regarding how phonics is taught at Shipton Bellinger Primary School.
+Other parts of the curriculum, such as comprehension, are revisited time and time again across your child's whole school learning journey.

-Our vibrant school reference library, in-class reading corners and our extensive eBooks selection means that our school is full to the brim with engaging, carefully curated books!
+Our vibrant school reference library, in-class reading corners and our wide range of carefully chosen reading scheme texts means that our school is full to the brim with engaging, carefully curated books!

-Recommended Reads Our Reading Policy Reading Scheme Levels Year 2-6 Reading Spine
+Recommended Reads Reading Books Info Reading Scheme levels Early Reading Parent Info

 Writing

 Through structured teaching of spelling, grammar and handwriting and supported by strategies such as colourful semantics, we provide the children with the tools they need to make informed writing choices.
 Carefully chosen model texts and text type "toolkits" mean that our learners are able to craft texts across a wide range of genres and for a wide range of real-world purposeful contexts.
-Writing and Reading are intrinsically linked here at Shipton.
+Writing and Reading are intrinsically linked here at Shipton and our exciting core texts provide a stimulus for writing, drama and purposeful play.

 Three part learning journeys ensure that opportunities for playful exploration and cross-curricular inspiration are balanced with careful studies of relevant grammar.
 These build to a wide range of regular opportunities to write independently with peer and adult-supported editing to ensure the absolute best quality writing outcomes.